-Section 8007 construction funds, including those funds provided under ARRA, as well as any Section 8002 or 8003(b) funds spent for construction or minor remodeling, are subject to Davis-Bacon prevailing wage requirements (20 USC 1232b and Section 1606 of ARRA).
+Section 8007 construction funds, as well as any Section 8002 or 8003(b) funds spent for construction or minor remodeling, are subject to Davis-Bacon prevailing wage requirements (20 USC 1232b).

 - 1. Matching Not Applicable - 2.1 Level of Effort Maintenance of Effort Not Applicable - 2.2 Level of Effort Supplement Not Supplant